Yourco Logo

 • Conducting headcounts at assembly areas

 Run evacuation drills at least quarterly, varying the scenarios to prepare for different types of emergencies.
+OSHA also highlights ShakeOut, an annual global earthquake drill supported by FEMA and the U.S. Geological Survey, as a structured, free drill resource that provides a Drill Manual for Businesses.
 After each drill, gather feedback and refine your protocols.
-This continuous improvement process helps identify bottlenecks or confusion points before a real emergency occurs.

 For maximum effectiveness, invite local emergency response personnel to join your training exercises.
-Their expertise can help refine your protocols and build valuable relationships that will be valuable during an actual emergency.
+Their expertise can help refine your protocols and build valuable relationships that will be indispensable during an actual emergency.

 Legal Obligations and Compliance Requirements During Natural Disasters

-During disasters, you're still bound by federal regulations that protect worker safety and rights:
+During disasters, you're also bound by these federal frameworks:

 Americans with Disabilities Act (ADA): After disasters, you may see more requests for accommodations under the ADA.
 Both physical and mental injuries resulting from natural disasters can qualify for reasonable accommodations in the workplace.